HISTORY OF THE 19TH AMENDMENT: WOMEN’S RIGHT TO VOTE

 These two groups combined in 1873 into the Women’s Christian Temperance Union, which campaigned for women’s suffrage, as well as for a “sober and pure world” achieved by “abstinence, purity, and evangelical Christianity.”
 This was to have a powerful impact on the passage of the 18th Amendment, the prohibition of alcohol in the U.S. in 1919.

 Feminism and the 19th Amendment

 Looking back on the history of the women’s movement through the lens of feminism, the original “suffrage” campaign is identified as First-wave feminism.
 This is to distinguish it from Second-wave feminism of the 1960s and 1970, commonly called “Women’s Liberation,” when the priority was equal legal and social rights.

 Third-wave feminism, starting in the 1990s, can be considered both a continuation of and a reaction to, Second-wave feminism.
 This most recent wave focused on the perceived failures of the Second-wave while responding to the backlash against it.
-Using what is now called “critical theory,” an early 20th-century philosophical ideology, it emphasized “intersectional” issues that affect race and class.
+Using what is now called modernist “critical theory,” a late 20th-century social philosophical ideology that came out of the U.S. “critical legal theory” of the 1970s, it emphasized “intersectional” issues that affect race and gender.